Snoozy/marble-ios/README.md

 -- Implement graphics that were not taken from the internet (Test)

-$$ Do 10 groups on MyGroupsVC with New Board button after them and Show All button.
+-- Do 10 groups on MyGroupsVC with New Board button after them and Show All button.
+(Test)

 Handle auth token expiration.